fanart-tv/fanartwiki/docs/ImageTypes/TV/characterart.md

     - __Do not submit art that is similar to art already on the site, or to your own submissions. __

-    - __This includes different zoom levels of the same image, and using different logo combinations with the same images.__

-    - __The only exception is the 2 language rule.__

 #### __Resources__